Are there prerequisites for Philosophy courses?

 May I petition major requirements?

 Philosophy majors may petition the Department for exemption from any of the requirements of a major.
-Petition forms are available in the Department office.
-Petitions must be presented in a meeting with the undergraduate chair.

 Examples of routinely granted petitions include petitions to count a course outside of philosophy toward the General Major and petitions to replace one 300-level course with a 500-level course toward satisfaction of the level requirement.
 Examples of routinely denied petitions include petitions for exemption from the logic requirement and petitions to count courses outside of philosophy toward the distribution requirements.